gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

   - Creative Writing
   - Empathy
 ---
 Rahul works with IBM, New York.
 It has been 6 years since he moved to the US right after his graduation.
-He is a bachelor and lives with his parents.
+He is single and lives with his parents.
 It's his birthday today.
 He has planned to take his mom and dad out for a dinner after a long time.
 He doesn't speak to them much.
-Like every year, he tried calling Tina as the first thing in the morning.
+Like every year, he tried calling Tina as the first thing on his birthday.
 She didn't answer the call.

 Tina lives in Mumbai with her daughter Samira.
 Back in college, Tina and Rahul were like eyes of a face, always together.
 Tina  always stood for her dignity and decisions.
 She was fearless and welcomed the future in all of it’s unknown mystery.
 Rahul was bright, emotional, and timid.
 He couldn't go against his parents.
 As opposite attracts, they too got attracted and fell in love.